CloudforestTechnologies/nasa-turbofan-failure-prediction/README.md

 Training data is sourced from the NASA Prognostics Center Data Repository: https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/#turbofan

-An article about this investigation can be found at: https://www.cloudforesttechnologies.com/post/predictive-analytics-implementation-strategies
+An in-depth article about this investigation can be found at: https://www.cloudforesttechnologies.com/post/predictive-analytics-implementation-strategies

 # Project Objectives